Want to increase your conversion rate?

 It influences their impression of your authority, your credibility, and the emotion you want them to feel.

 But more importantly, color can change the conversions you get.
-With careful integration of proven color psychology, you’ll skyrocket your conversion rate.
+With careful integration of proven color psychology for websites, you’ll skyrocket your conversion rate.

 First, you should shape the colors you use on the demographics of your site.